TheBnl/silverstripe-instagram/README.md

 ![authenticated](screenshots/authenticated.png)

 Some of the features are only available to non-sandbox clients.
-In deafult sandbox mode only data from authenticated user can be fetched.
+By default, sandbox mode will only return the last 20 media items from authenticated users.

 To display the instagram media the following methods are avalabel:
 ```php